digiltd/oh-rtd-test/Insteon-PLM-Binding.md

 If you have a garage door opener, see the I/O Linc documentation for the meaning of the `momentary` keyword (not supported/needed for other devices).

-Dimmers can be configured with a maximum level when turning a device on or setting a percentage level.
-If a maximum level is configured, openHAB will never set the level of the dimmer above the level specified.
-The below example sets a maximum level of 70% for dim 1 and 60% for dim 2:

-    Dimmer d1 "dim 1" {insteonplm="xx.xx.xx:F00.00.11#dimmer,dimmermax=70"}
-    Dimmer d2 "dim 2" {insteonplm="xx.xx.xx:F00.00.15#loaddimmer,dimmermax=60"}

-Setting a maximum level does not affect manual turning on or dimming a switch.

-When an Insteon device changes its state because it is directly operated (for example by flipping a switch manually), it sends out a broadcast message to announce the state change, and the binding (if the PLM modem is properly linked as a responder) should update the corresponding openHAB items.
-Other linked devices however may also change their state in response, but those devices will *not* send out a broadcast message, and so openHAB will not learn about their state change until the next poll.
-One common scenario is e.g. a switch in a 3-way configuration, with one switch controlling the load, and the other switch being linked as a controller.
-In this scenario, the "related" keyword can be used to cause the binding to poll a related device whenever a state change occurs for another device.
-A typical example would be two dimmers (A and B) in a 3-way configuration:

-    Dimmer A "dimmer 1" {insteonplm="aa.bb.cc:F00.00.01#dimmer,related=dd.ee.ff"}
-    Dimmer B "dimmer 2" {insteonplm="dd.ee.ff:F00.00.01#dimmer,related=aa.bb.cc"}

-More than one device can be polled by separating them with "+" sign, e.g. "related=aa.bb.cc+xx.yy.zz" would poll both of these devices.

-The iMeter Solo reports both wattage and kilowatt hours, and is updated during the normal polling process of the devices.
-You can also manually update the current values from the device and reset the device.
-See the example below:

-    Number iMeterWatts   "iMeter [%d watts]"  {insteonplm="xx.xx.xx:F00.00.17#meter,field=watts"}
-    Number iMeterKwh     "iMeter [%.04f kwh]" {insteonplm="xx.xx.xx:F00.00.17#meter,field=kwh"}
-    Switch iMeterUpdate  "iMeter Update"      {insteonplm="xx.xx.xx:F00.00.17#meter,cmd=update"}
-    Switch iMeterReset   "iMeter Reset"       {insteonplm="xx.xx.xx:F00.00.17#meter,cmd=reset"}

-Here are some examples for configuring X10 devices.
-Note that X10 switches/dimmers send no status updates, i.e. openHAB will not learn about switches that are toggled manually.

-    Switch x10Switch	"X10 switch" {insteonplm="A.1:X00.00.01#switch"}
-    Dimmer x10Dimmer	"X10 dimmer" {insteonplm="A.5:X00.00.02#dimmer"}
-    Contact x10Motion	"X10 motion" {insteonplm="A.3:X00.00.03#contact"}

 ### Keypads